-This might not be the most complicated recipe to ever grace my blog, but it’s so good.
+This might not be the most complicated recipe to ever grace the blog, but it’s so good.
 It needs to be shared.
 I would feel badly if I didn’t share it.
-Everyone needs some of this granola in their lives.
+Everyone needs some of this easy, healthy, homemade Nutella granola in their lives.

 Granola is a really easy to make, and easy to enjoy.
 Since making this batch, I’ve made a few others with different flavours and I’m really liking having a quick snack available when I’m looking for it!

-I made this one for Kevin specifically, because he loves Nutella, and I like when he eats healthy foods.
+I made this one for Kevin specifically, because he loves Nutella, and I love when he eats healthy homemade foods.
 It didn’t last long.
 He was eating it plain, with milk, and sharing with the kids.

 That reminds me, I need to make more!

 YES.
-YOU NEED IT.
+You need it!
 Trust me.
-The coconut oil and honey are what helps to toast your oats to a nutty brown colour, and make the clumps of granola.
-The clumps of granola are where it’s at!
+The coconut oil and honey are what helps to toast your oats to a nutty brown colour, and make the granola clusters.
+The wise ones know that the granola clusters are where it’s at!